-That as for the opinions of experts Soerdjono Dirjosisworo said that the definition of narcotics is a substance that can cause certain effects for those who use it by entering the body.
-The effect can be in the form of anaesthesia, loss of pain, stimulation of the spirit and hallucinations or the emergence of delusions.
-These properties that are known and discovered in the medical world are intended to be used for treatment and human interests in the fields of surgery, relieving pain, shivering and others.13
+Soerdjono Dirjosisworo said that the definition of narcotics is a substance that can cause certain effects for those who use it by entering the body.
+The influence can be in the form of anaesthesia, loss of pain, stimulation of spirit and hallucinations or the emergence of delusions.
+These properties, which are known and discovered in the medical world, are intended to be used for treatment and human interests in the fields of surgery, relieving pain, shivering and others.9